project-ida/two-state-quantum-systems/src/07-accelerating-quantum-processes.md

 Let's not celebrate too soon though.

-If we apply our intuition to the case of a single delocalised excitation spread acorss $N$ TLS, then we'd expect the emission rates to be independent of $N$.
+If we apply our intuition to the case of a single delocalised excitation spread across $N$ TLS, then we'd expect the emission rates to be independent of $N$.
 This is however not the case.

 Let's see.